 Personal Network Management (PNM); Stage 3

-This specifications provides the protocol details for enabling Personal Network management services in the IP Multimedia Core Network subsystem based on the protocols of SIP and the SDP.
+This specification provides the protocol details for enabling Personal Network management services in the IP Multimedia Core Network subsystem based on the protocols of SIP and the SDP.
 This document is applicable to UEs and AS providing PNM capabilities.

-1.2.2.2.94 TS 24.279
+1.2.2.2.142 TS 24.279